 A Walking Bus service accommodating up to 24 pupils enabling children to walk to and from school and allowing parents to drop off and collect at a quieter, more convenient location.
+The service is for children from Reception up to year 6.
 For more details, pick up an information leaflet outside the school office.

 Scooter pods at both pedestrian entrances to encourage families to scoot to school.
 There are spaces for up to 80 scooters in total.